Arthritis in dogs and cats

 Many of the early cat and dog arthritis symptoms are gradual behavioural changes, such as a decrease in activity level, that may easily be mistaken for normal signs of aging instead of symptoms of arthritis.
 As your cat or dog ages, it is important to look out for subtle behavioural changes, as unfortunately the more obvious signs like limping in dogs may only occur in the end stage of long-term joint degeneration.

-More noticeable dog arthritis symptoms can include:
+More noticeable dog arthritis symptoms

 - Limping or lameness – may be worse on waking and become less evident as the dog “warms up” and moves around